 Remove the driver side rocker panel insert and pull the floormat forward to expose the metal cover to the pedal box.
-Remove the cover and remove the four screws securing the plastic cover to the pedal box, remove the cover (Ref Fig. 14 on page F-14).
+Remove the cover and remove the two screws securing the plastic cover to the pedal box, remove the cover (Ref.
+Fig. 10 on Page F-10).

-Fig. 14 ITS and Plunger
+Fig. 10 ITS and Plunger

-With the DVOM set to volts, probe the white wire at the ITS with the positive probe and attach the negative probe to the B- at battery.
+With the DVOM set to volts, probe the black wire at the ITS with the positive probe and attach the negative probe to the B- at battery.
 Place the direction selector in 'F' and turn the key switch to 'ON'.
 Depress the accelerator pedal.
-The meter should read $1.0V \pm 0.3V$ when the solenoid clicks and $2.7V \pm 0.5$ volts at full pedal (Ref Fig. 16 on page F-16).
+The meter should read 1.0V \pm 0.3V when the solenoid clicks and 2.7V \pm 0.5 volts at full pedal.
 If the reading is out of specification, the ITS sensor must be replaced.

-The 'ITS' attaches to the plastic pedal box using two

-plastic studs and two speed nuts.
-Use care not to overtighten the nuts which could strip the plastic studs while tightening the nuts enough to prevent movement of the 'ITS'.
+The 'ITS' attaches to the plastic pedal box using two plastic studs and two speed nuts.
+Use care not to overlighten the nuts which could strip the plastic studs while tightening the nuts enough to prevent movement of the 'ITS.